September 2, 2016, In Family Law

 Temporary Spousal Support Versus Permanent Spousal Support

-Temporary spousal support is deigned to provide some financial support to a lower income earning spouse during the divorce process.
+Temporary spousal support is designed to provide some financial support to a lower-income earning spouse during the divorce process.
 These payments typically end once a permanent spousal support award is in place.

 Permanent spousal support is granted so that the lower-income earning spouse can maintain the previous “marital standard of living” once the divorce is finalized.

 Contrary to what the term suggests, permanent spousal support in Los Angeles is not, in fact, “permanent”.
 Short-term marriages (generally considered as being ten years or fewer in duration) will see “permanent” spousal support lasting no longer than half the duration of the marriage.
 Shorter marriages may not be eligible for spousal support, while the length of time permanent spousal support will be paid for a long-term marriage will vary.